nealcaren/fightordie/_build/html/_sources/Volumes/18/02/essay.md

 When at first the regiment did not adopt the tactics of "shock" troops, the white Americans again took their cue and inspired a speech from the French General, which the colored men could not understand.
 It was not long, however, before the French General publicly apologized for his first and hasty criticism and afterward he repeatedly commended both officers and men for their bravery, intelligence and daring.
 This regiment received more citations than any other American regiment for bravery on the field of battle.
 There was, of course, the fly in the ointment---the effort to substitute white officers was strong and continuous, notwithstanding the fact that many of the black officers of this regiment were among the most efficient in the American Army.

-General Headquarters by this time haa begun to change its attitude and curb the Bourbons.
+General Headquarters by this time had begun to change its attitude and curb the Bourbons.
 It announced that it was not the policy of the American Army to make wholesale removals simply on account of color and it allowed the citations for bravery of Negro troops to be approved.

 Nevertheless, the pressure continued.
 First the colored Colonel, the ranking Negro officer in France, was sent home.
 The reason for this is not clear.
 At any rate Colonel Dennison was replaced by a white Colonel, who afterward accepted a *Croix de Guerre* for an exploit which the Negro officers to a man declare was actually performed by a Negro officer while he was sitting snugly in his tent.
 The men of the regiment openly jeered him, crying out: "Blue Eyes ain't our Colonel; Duncan's our Colonel!" referring to the colored Lieutenant-Colonel.
 But the white Colonel was diplomatic; he let the colored officers run the regiment, posed as the "Moses" of the colored race (to the open amusement of the Negroes) and quietly tried to induct white officers.
 "I cannot understand why they sent this white Lieutenant," he said plaintively to a colored officer.
 The officer at that moment had in his pocket a copy of the Colonel's telegram asking General Headquarters for white officers.
 But the Armistice came before the Colonel succeeded in getting but two white officers,---his brother as Major (without a battalion) and one Lieutenant.